aghogwarts/aghogwarts.github.io/README.md

 # Personal Portfolio

 This is the source code repository for my Personal Portfolio page hosted using `Github Pages`.
-It only contains the Landing Page for now and the other Pages Navbar is a WIP.
-It uses `animate.css` and `particles.js` to make it better UI wise.
-Feel free to give it a star if you like it :)

 <br>